This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Sustainable Engineering”.

-Explanation: Hydel power is obtained from high velocity of running water.
+Explanation: Hydel power is obtained from a high velocity of running water.
 It is abundantly present.
-It is used for longer period of time.
+It is used for a longer period of time.
 It is an exceptional case of conventional energy.

 8. The first academic publication about ecological footprints was in:

 Explanation: William Rees published the first ecological footprint in 1992.
 The concept and calculation was developed as the PhD dissertation of Mathis Wackernagel under Rees’ supervision from 1990-1994.

 9. Which of the below is a global scale environmental issue?

 Explanation: These are three scales of environmental issues – local, regional and global.
 Climate change, global warming, stratospheric ozone less, etc. are all issues at a global level.

 10. Carbon can be stored in organic matter in the form of:

 Explanation: It is stored in the roots of trees and organic matter for decades in the form of biomass.
 The carbon from these are released into the atmosphere on decomposition.

 11. The ‘Miracle Material’ that can turn CO2 into liquid fuel is: